 Is 14 too young to specialise?

-UTC students receive a broad education including english, maths, and science combined with practical and technical qualifications of which are recognised by employers and universities.
+UTC students receive a broad education including English, Maths, and Science combined with practical and technical qualifications of which are recognised by employers and universities.
 They also develop business and financial literacy.
-The skills they learn and the qualifications they receive are transferable to other post-16 provision and are recognised by employers.
+The skills they learn and the qualifications they receive are transferable to other post-16 provisions and are recognised by employers.

 What makes the UTC different?